Tag Archive for: coronavirus

 Skills acquired

-• Understand the physiological mechanisms of meditation and their health benefits Identify potential applications of meditation in healthcare settings
+• Understand the physiological mechanisms of meditation and their health benefits; identify possible applications of meditation in healthcare settings

 • Continue or strengthen your own regular practice

-• Implement a project that incorporates meditation into your healthcare setting (for your patients or colleagues)
+• Implement a project that integrates meditation into your healthcare setting (for your patients or colleagues)

-Studies using the“Mindfulness-Based Stress Reduction”(MBSR) protocol have shown positive effects on the reduction of pro-inflammatory genes, the immune response to the flu vaccine, immune signaling in people with cancer, and immune cell activity in HIV-positive patients.
+Studies using the“Mindfulness-Based Stress Reduction”(MBSR) protocol have shown positive effects on the reduction of pro-inflammatory genes, the immune response to the flu vaccine, immune signaling in people with cancer, and immune cell activity in patients with HIV.

 Key Takeaways

 During this unprecedented health crisis, it is important to find new ways to protect ourselves from the stress and anxiety caused by lockdown.
-Practicing meditation in a group, even remotely, helps break the feeling of social isolation and fosters a sense of belonging.
+Practicing meditation in a group—even remotely—can help break the feeling of social isolation and foster a sense of belonging.

 Meditation